simphony/simphony-osp/doc/yaml_spec.md

 Furthermore, it mus have the following keys:

 `inverse`: **\`\`qualified CUBA key\`\`** or empty (None)
-> Every (not sure about this) relationship except `RELATIONSHIP` must have an inverse.
+> Every relationship except `RELATIONSHIP` must have an inverse.
 > If CUDS object A is related to CUDS object B via relationship REL, then B is related
 > with A via the inverse of REL.
 >